arifchou212/Web-Based-Inventory-Management-System-for-SME/README.md

-# Web-Based Inventory Management System for Small Business
+# Web-Based Inventory Management System for Small Businesses

 A full-stack inventory management system using: